 Do you consider yourself an internet privacy guru?
 How far do you go to ensure you remain anonymous online?
 ExpressVPN has gathered a list of ten tips every privacy-minded netizen should know (and follow) by heart.
 Check yourself against this list and see where you stand!

 Logging out of your social media and online bank accounts after using them is like locking your front door when you leave home.
-It’s quick, simple, and prevents unwanted intruders from gaining access to your personal data.
+It’s quick and simple and prevents unwanted intruders from gaining access to your personal data.

 Some people believe merely closing the window where you are logged in is enough to prevent others from accessing your account.
 The truth is, you may still be signed in to your account on that device, leaving you vulnerable to tracking.
-The only way to be sure is to log yourself out when you are done using an online service – especially if you are using a public machine/network.
+The only way to be sure is to log yourself out when you are done using an online service—especially if you are using a public machine or network.

-Come to think about it, it’s best that you don’t log in to your social media or online bank accounts at all when you’re out in public.
-Many of these networks routinely gather and send your data to third parties, and rogue networks can snoop your traffic and passwords or inject malware and ads onto your device.
+Come to think about it, it’s best that you don’t log in to your social media or online bank accounts at all when you’re using a public network.
+Many such networks routinely gather and send your data to third parties, and rogue networks can snoop on your traffic and passwords or inject malware and ads onto your device.

 The best way to protect yourself against such risks is to avoid accessing your social media or online bank via a public connection or someone else’s device.
 But if you have to (or really really want to), you should…

 Connecting your device to a VPN redirects all of your device traffic through a secure and encrypted tunnel.
 This means internet service providers or sketchy parties trying to peek into your device traffic will only see a bunch of meaningless garbage.

 In addition, using a VPN allows you to access content that is blocked in certain countries and can even help you save money while shopping.
 When you’re connected to a VPN, third parties will only see the IP address of the network you are connected to, instead of your real IP address.
 All said, using a VPN should be standard procedure for all forms of internet usage, public or not.